shiveshhcodes/Breast_cancer_prediction/README.md

 ---

 ## 🙏 Acknowledgments
 - UCI Machine Learning Repository for providing the dataset.
-- OpenAI and other community resources for guidance.
-- [Any other acknowledgments you’d like to add]

 ---